Divorcing A Friend (Because Adult Friendships Are Tough AF)

 Maintaining friendships isn't easy - we all know that.
 But doesn't it seem like we all have friendships that are little more exhausting than others?
-Gone are the friendship bracelet making, talking on the phone for hours days of junior high.
+Gone are the friendship- bracelet making- talking on the phone all night days of junior high.
 Adult friendships are a whole 'nother ball game.
 It takes killer communication skills and time management savvy to pull off long-lasting friendships.

 Some of you probably read this headline and immediately knew who you wanted to file against.
 Or maybe some of you wanted to make sure you weren't the ones being served the papers.
 No matter where you fall in this divide, we can ALL agree that keeping the friends you've happened to make as an adult is an immense balancing act.
 And some people are better at it than others.

 There are a few patterns and actions that make up a bad friend.
 Granted, a lot of these issues can be discussed in a good meditation session before pulling the plug, but if the person(s) you're thinking of, has all of these qualities it might be time to think about a separation or divorce.

 There is literally nothing worse than a Shady Sadie.
 They're the person in your friend group who is determined to lower the mood by relentlessly, yet so casually, throwing shade at everyone and everything.
 I mean nothing is off limits for these kinds of "friends".
 They relish in re-telling embarrassing stories from your past and insulting your intelligence while wielding a false sense of concern.
 Hiding behind a so-called veil of honesty, this shade thrower, this ego deflator is probably banking on the fact that you won't confront them.
 You deserve a group of friends that are both positive and uplifting.
 So if you feel attacked or embarrassed every time you're with this friend, divorce is totally the best option.